epage/epage.github.io/blog/blog/clap4.md

 More immediately, I plan to focus on an experiment with how we style the output.  clap has had several challenges in supporting more customization
 - To customize the existing palette, we'd have to expose `termcolor` in the public API, requiring a breaking change to switch away
-- To accept styled content, we've have to expose an entire styling API that delays applying the styles until rendering
+- To accept styled content, we'd have to expose an entire styling API that delays applying the styles until rendering

 For the first, I've started work on [anstyle](https://docs.rs/anstyle/latest/anstyle/) (ANSI Styling) for providing